Glass for Europe statement on

 Nanomaterials and glass coatings

 The Commission adopted on 18 October 2011 a recommendation on the definition of Nanomaterial (2011/696/EU) meant to be used as a reference for determining whether a material should be considered to be a ‘nanomaterial’ for legislative and policy purposes in the European Union.
-As explained in the Commission Communication on the Second Regulatory Review on Nanomaterials (COM(2012) 572), this definition of nanomaterials will be integrated into EU legislation, where appropriate.
+Since, the definition, or core parts of it, has been transposed in sector specific EU legislation (e.g. Biocidal Products Regulation, annexes of REACH).

 Due to the various potential implications of this definition and its links with other regulatory requirements, Glass for Europe would like to comment on the applicability of this definition of nanomaterials to coated flat glass products.

 Coatings are based on thin films of polycrystalline or amorphous materials (metals, oxides, nitrides, etc.) in the thickness range noted above.
-The deposition technologies are well known, such as magnetron sputtering and chemical vapour deposition.
-The coatings are physically linked to the glass substrate.
+The deposition technologies used in the EU are well known, such as magnetron sputtering and chemical vapour deposition.
+The coatings obtained by using these technologies are physically linked to the glass substrate.
 They are an integral part of the product and do not come off the glass during use.

 THESE COATINGS DO NOT CONTAIN NANOPARTICLES IN AN UNBOUND STATE BUT CAN BE CONSIDERED AS NANOSTRUCTURED MATERIALS UNDER THE DEFINITION IN ISO/TS 80004-4